danieljyj/beetle_walker/readme.md

 # Beetle_walker

-This is the code written in Beijing Computational Science Center, in 2016, summer.
+This is the code written in Beijing Computational Science Research Center, in 2016, summer.

 Hexapod robot movement simulation built by [Project Chrono](https://projectchrono.org/)